aboutcoders/job-bundle/docs/logging.md

 During the execution of a job each job has access to it's own standard PSR logger.

+There are two ways to access the logger.
+First option is to inject the logger directly into the job method using runtime parameters.
+Second option is to make the job class implement the _Psr\Log\LoggerAwareInterface_.
+Which one you choose is up what you prefer.

+## Injecting the logger as a runtime parameter

-To access the logger of a job you simply have to specify the `@logger` in the `@JobParameters` annotation of your method and the logger will be injected.
+To inject the logger as a runtime parameter you simply have to specify the `@logger` in the `@JobParameters` annotation of your method and add the logger to the method signature:

 ```php
 namespace My\Bundle\ExampleBundle\Job\MyJob;